Back to Decks

 The End

-This is an extraction effect that works really well against the various creature combo decks in the format.
+This is an extraction effect that works really well against the various creature combo decks in the format, while also just being a removal spell.
 Being able to beseech for it makes it a valuable tool for completely shutting down decks that need specific creatures to win.

 Mana Base